Wahidi Haban: History

 On 4 May 1881 Ba´l Haf and `Azzan joined.
 In 1888 the Wahidi Sultanate of Ba´l Haf and `Azzan became a British protectorate.

 In 1895 Bi´r `Ali `Amaqin also came under British protection.
-On 23 Oct 1962 the joint sultanate was renamed Wahidi Sultanate (al-Saltana al-Wahidiyya), while Bi´r `Ali and Habban remained subordinate sultanates.
+On 23 Oct 1962 the joint sultanate was renamed Wahidi Sultanate (al-Saltana al-Wahidiyya), while Bi´r `Ali and Habban sultanates became subordinate sultanates.

 On 29 Nov 1967 with the independence of the People's Republic of South Yemen all states were abolished.

 Rulers

 The Sultans of the Wahidi Sultanate of Habban had the style of Sultan Habban al-Wahidi.